DragonSenses/complete-ecommerce-store/journey.md

 }
 ```

+Notice when we created the `session` with line items, we also included the `metadata` an object that contains the `orderId`.
+The reason for this is so we can access the `metadata` in the webhook in order to find the `order` in the database.

 We want to update the `order` in our database, so we `prismadb.order.update()` and set the `isPaid` property to `true`.
 We also update the address using the address string we created.
+Make sure to use the `session` object which stores many details from the `orderId` to the `customer_details` which have the child attributes `address, email, name, phone, tax_exempt`.

 Navigate back to the `route.ts` webhook and do the following: